-Changing and cleaning Filters regularly very important to your appliances.
+Changing and cleaning filters regularly is very important to your appliances.
 Cleaning is a must for filters every two weeks or every month.
 Here the 9 filters you should clean frequently.

 Air Purifier Filter